AdaCore/spark2014/docs/lrm/source/subprograms.rst

 Nonreturning Procedures
 ~~~~~~~~~~~~~~~~~~~~~~~

-.. centered:: **Legality Rules**

-.. _tu-sf-nonreturning_procedures-01:

-1. For a call to a nonreturning procedure to be in |SPARK|, it must be either

-   * immediately enclosed by an if statement which encloses no other
-     statement; or

-   * the last statement of a subprogram.

-.. _etu-nonreturning_procedures-lr:

 .. centered:: **Verification Rules**

-.. _tu-nonreturning_procedures-02:
+.. _tu-nonreturning_procedures-01:

-2. A call to a nonreturning procedure introduces an obligation to prove that the statement
+1. A call to a nonreturning procedure introduces an obligation to prove that
-   will not be executed, much like the verification condition associated with
+   the statement will not be executed, much like the verification condition
+   associated with

        ``pragma Assert (False);``

-   [In other words, the verification conditions introduced for a call to a nonreturning procedure
+   [In other words, the verification conditions introduced for a call to a
-   are the same as those introduced for a runtime check which fails
+   nonreturning procedure are the same as those introduced for a runtime check
-   unconditionally.
-See also section :ref:`exceptions`, where a similar restriction is
+   which fails unconditionally.
+See also section :ref:`exceptions`, where a
-   imposed on ``raise_statements``.]
+   similar verification rule is imposed on ``raise_statements``.]

 .. _etu-nonreturning_procedures-vr: